 They came to a stoplight and the truck stopped.
 Bonner looked at Jackson.
-Tears glassed Jackson’s eyes once more.
+Tears glassed his eyes once more.

 Jackson looked at him.

-They rode the rest of the way in silence and only listened to the buzz of the tires on the San Antonio streets.
+They rode the rest of the way in silence and only listened to the growl of the tires on the San Antonio streets.
 They each thought of what life was and if they were really living it.
 As they turned into Jackson’s neighborhood, Bonner grabbed his iPhone and plugged it into the aux chord.
 He hit the iPod icon and flicked his thumb on the screen of the iPhone.
 He clicked Coldplay, then he clicked the album “Parachutes”.

 I wanna live where the sun comes out.

 Then he opened the door and stepped out of the Tundra.
-He turned around.
-He leaned down and found Bonner’s eyes.
+He turned around, leaned down, and found Bonner’s eyes.

 Jackson interrupted him and stuck his right hand out for Bonner to shake.